Looming ECB rate cuts drive Euribor rates to new lows

 The ECB's move to stop paying interest on banks' deposits saw almost half a trillion euros transferred from the ECB's deposit facility to banks' current accounts last week.

-But with the monthly reserves cycle now in its stride and fewer options available for banks to juggle their funding, the money has started to stabilise.
+But with the monthly reserves cycle now in its stride and fewer options available for banks to juggle their funding, the money has started to stabilize.

 A total of 357 billion euros was parked in the ECB's deposit facility overnight.
 Banks' current account deposits at the ECB dipped to 489 billion euros.